milleniumfrog/logupts/README.md

 - activeService

 ## write logfiles (nodejs and mac/linux only)
-When you create the logger Object you can setup your logfiles like this
+When you create an object you can setup your logfiles like this
 ```javascript
 new LogUpTs({
     quiet: true, // disable the output to console (default = false)